nafisahabdulkadir/nafisahabdulkadir.github.io/README.md

 ## Tech Girls Region Head | Lecturer
 #### Technical Skills: Python, SQL, Java
 #### Research Interests:
-AI for Health, Stem Education, Software Engineering
+AI for Health, STEM Education, Software Engineering.
 #### Bio

 I am a PhD student and lecturer in computer science, advocating for women in tech and girls in STEM, leading initiatives, including a regional drive in Kogi State, Nigeria.
 With a background in academia and technology, I apply data science to sectors like health while ultimately aiming to emerge as a top woman leader in global technology.